mac-can/PCBUSB-Wrapper/README.md

 Type `can_test --help` to display all program options.

+#### can_port

+`can_port` is a command line tool designed to open a network socket for CAN-over-Ethernet communication.
+It connects to a CAN device and handles the data exchange between the CAN bus and local or remote clients.

+_Be aware that this may expose your computer to security vulnerabilities, unauthorized access, data interception, denial of service attacks, and resource exhaustion.
+Implement appropriate security measures to mitigate these risks._

+Type `can_port --help` to display all program options.

 ### Target Platforms
 - macOS 13.0 and later (Intel x64 and Apple silicon)
 - Debian GNU/Linux 12 (Linux Kernel 6.x)